 The biggest hindrance to the future growth of the US sports betting industry is the overall legislative process.
 Those wheels can churn at a much slower pace depending on the political climate in any particular state.

-Despite the overwhelming success of sports betting in states such as New Jersey and Pennsylvania from a tax revenue standpoint, major roadblocks in certain states remain high.
+Despite the overwhelming success from a tax revenue standpoint resulting from NJ and Pennsylvania sportsbooks, major roadblocks in certain states remain high for places like Utah sportsbooks.